whitneyburton/portfolios/students/1710-front/amy-russell/amy-russell-mod1.md

 #### Debugging the Gender Gap
 This was a relly interesting day in class.
 We watched a movie that details the problems women face in becoming successful in the technology industry- everything from microaggressions, to assault threats, to systematic discouragement of STEM.
 We worked through these ideas in small groups and were actually able to discuss a microagression that happened in class earlier that day.

+#### Crushing Cold Outrech
+This GearUp was awesome!
+We learned how to find companies on LinkedIn and reach out to set up coffee meetings.
+Now I have one scheduled with a UI dev at a dream company next week!

 ## E: Community Participation
 This Mod, I paired with several Mod 2 students and attended every Mythical Creatures session.
 I also attended all but one health and wellness session (and would highly recomend them!)